dcalc/WaLSAtools_fork/docs/introduction.md

 		The phase lag (*&phi;*), in radians, can be simply converted into a time lag (*&tau;*), in seconds, at any particular frequency (*f*), in Hz, as $&tau; = \frac{&phi;}{2 \pi f}$

 	!!! walsa-info "Note"
-	    The co-spectrum, coherence, and phase lag have one dimension for the 1D power spectra (i.e., for FFT, Lomb-Scargle, HHT, as well as Wavelet Global and Sensible power spectra), whereas they have two dimensions for the 2D Wavelet spectrum.
+	    The co-spectrum, coherence, and phase lag have one dimension for the 1D power spectra (i.e., for FFT, Lomb-Scargle, HHT, GWS, RGWS, Welch), whereas they have two dimensions for the 2D Wavelet spectrum.

 !!! walsa-hint "Info"
     Check out documentation on the **Analysis Tools** to learn how to run **WaLSAtools** and more about all inputs, keywords, and outputs.